zhiyan-liu/Encoding_hwk2/README.md

-# Encoding_hwk2
+# Encoding_hwk3
-This is our second comprehensive homework for Encoding Theory.
+This is our third comprehensive homework for Encoding Theory.